 No parent intentionally tries to discourage their child from reading.
 But sometimes our actions do just that.
 Kids may be resilient, but they are also really sensitive, and how we handle reading in our homes can work for or against our kids’ reading attitude.
 Once a child writes reading off, it’s much harder to reel them back in and get them to give it a second shot.
-Here are eight things to avoid .
+Here are eight things that parents discourage their kids from reading.

 2. Don’t provide the wrong level material.
 No one likes reading something that makes them feel stupid.
 If the books are too hard they will frustrate your child.
 If the books are too easy, they will bore your little reader.
 You don’t need to know your child’s exact level; their interest will let you know.
 Go to the bookstore or library when you have a chunk of time and let them explore.
 Take out a bunch of books and try them out.
 Find favorite authors and read everything they’ve written, then start again with a new author.